Embracing Rest: A Journey to Renewal

 - Tanya Murphy

-The demands of our daily lives, the constant responsibilities, the endless decisions, the cares we carry in our hearts, often leave us feeling fragmented and depleted.
-When we finally slow down, we tend to think of rest only as sleep, but true rest is so much more.
+The demands of our daily lives can be overwhelming.
+Responsibilities seem endless, and the decisions we face weigh heavily on our hearts.
+Often, we feel fragmented and depleted.
+When we finally slow down, we think of rest only as sleep.
+However, true rest is so much more than that.

 This profound renewal happens when we intentionally tap into the different dimensions of rest available to us.
-When we choose to cease striving, we open ourselves to the refresh and recovery that allows us to live fully and peacefully in His presence.
+When we choose to cease striving, we open ourselves to the refreshment and recovery that allow us to live fully and peacefully in His presence.

-True recovery from the cares of life requires a mindful approach, addressing exhaustion not just in our bodies, but in our minds, emotions, and spirits:
+True recovery from the cares of life requires a mindful approach.
+We must address exhaustion not just in our bodies but also in our minds, emotions, and spirits.
+Here are the dimensions of rest we can explore:

 Resting in the Shepherd’s Care